David's Special Places

 Work Makes One Free

-Gallipoli, Turkey.
-Turkey itself is a pretty amazing place and the way the Turks embrace Kiwis, given we tried to invade them during WWI, is truly something to experience.
-Gallipoli is where the Australian and New Zealand, ANZAC, troops landed, and many died, at what became known as Anzac Cove on April 25, 1915.
-A campaign that was doomed to eventually fail and that many consider commenced New Zealand’s march to independence.
-April 25, ANZAC Day is a national day of commemorance not just in Australia and New Zealand but is also recognised in Turkey and the United Kingdom.
-At dawn thousands gather to remember those who were killed in war and honour returned and serving servicemen and women.
+Turkey itself is a pretty amazing place, and the way the Turks embrace Kiwis—given that we tried to invade them during WWI—is truly something to experience.
+Gallipoli is where Australian and New Zealand (ANZAC) troops landed, and where many lost their lives, at what became known as Anzac Cove on 25 April 1915.
+It was a campaign doomed to eventually fail, yet one that many believe marked the beginning of New Zealand’s march toward independence.

 They shall grow not old, as we that are left grow old;